Mutually Assured Destruction - the Prelude to Mutually Assured Security

 20. The President of the Russian Federation might, if necessary, inform the military-political leadership of other states and/or international organizations about the Russian Federation’s readiness to use nuclear weapons or about the decision taken to use nuclear weapons, as well as about the fact that nuclear weapons have been used.

-The main defense is deterrence.
+The main defense in the 2020 document and in the 2024 document is deterrence.
 That is, don't attack Russia or its allies with nuclear weapons, biological weapons, chemical weapons, cyberattacks on crucial nuclear defense infrastructure, or with a large conventional force that destroys State control of the country.

 All these are grounds for use of a nuclear weapons.